jaxon-php/jaxon-website/pages/03.docs/05.advanced/05.pagination/docs.en.md

 His fourth parameter indicates the method (with the name of the class) to call, and the following are the request parameters.
 The position of the page number is indicated by the `jr::page()` function.
 If it is not present in the call, it will be automatically added to the end of the parameter list.

-In an Jaxon class, the `\Jaxon\Request\FactoryTrait` trait also provides a `paginate()` method which creates pagination links from the method name, but without the name of the class.
+In a Jaxon class, the `\Jaxon\Request\FactoryTrait` trait also provides a `paginate()` method which creates pagination links from the method name, but without the name of the class.
 ```php
 public function paginate($itemsTotal, $itemsPerPage, $currentPage, $method, ...)
 ```